HallermannLab/CC_eval/README.md

 - Automated batch processing of multiple recordings
 - Generation of detailed visualization plots
 - Export of results to Excel
+- Visualization of action potential parameters for individual action potentials in a browser

 ## Installation

 1. Clone this repository
-## Install required packages:
+2. Install required packages:

-see requirements.txt
+   - See `requirements.txt`.

 ## Usage

 1. Prepare your data:
-   - Place your HEKA data files in the input folder
+   - Place your HEKA data files in the input folder.
    - Create a metadata Excel file (`metadata.xlsx`) with the following columns:
      - file_name
      - rmp_series